MegapolisPlayer/MuffleSpeech/README.md

 	The commands in brackets is the shortened form.

 # Contents
 This project includes all the source code.
 For the releases, check the releases tab.
-Development releases are usually only for Linux.
+Development releases are usually only for Linux, but Releases not marked as dev releases are compatible with Windows.

 # Releases
 This project will have monthly releases with some, usually small, improvments.
 Patches are exempt from this rule.